 When you sign up for the service they’ll give you the option to connect with friends and people you know, they call it Freedom Friends.
 You can login to your email and have it check your contacts to see if anyone else you know is using the service as well.
 If they are, you can connect with them, and each of you will get an extra 10MB of data a month.
 If people aren’t, you can invite them.

-I’ve connected with 5 other people so far and get an extra 50MB of data every month because of it.
+I’ve connected with a bunch of other people and get an extra 500MB of data every month because of it.

 Completing Offers For Data